-How quickly you can get out of bed and move around depends on the type of operation you have had.
-For most operations you will get up the same day or the next day.
-The nurses and the physiotherapist will tell you when you can get up and will help you if you need it.
-It is good to get moving as soon as possible.
-This helps you recover and reduces the chances of other problems, such as chest infection and blood clots.
+How quickly you can get out of bed and move around depends on the type of operation you had.
+For most operations you get up the same day or the next day.
+Your nurses and the physiotherapist tell you when you can get up.
+They help you if you can't move around easily by yourself.

 It might help to tell people beforehand whether you are likely to have a drip or any other tubes so that they know what to expect.
 This is especially important for children.

-Rated 4 out of 5 based on 13 votes
+Rated 4 out of 5 based on 22 votes

 Question about cancer?
 Contact our information nurse team